modular-component/website/docs/extensions/writing-extensions.md

 merges the provided default props.

-However, there is a mistake in the above transform function: the second parameter is the raw value passed down by the user: it can therefore be a function.
+However, there is a mistake in the above transform function: the second parameter is the raw value passed down by the user - it can therefore be a function.
 When writing a transform function, you need to account for this case manually.
 Here is a correct implementation of the above transform: